 Thread your sausage stuffer with the prepared hog casings, fill the sausage stuffer with the meat mixture, and stuff the casings being careful to avoid air gaps while also being careful to not over-stuff the casings.Twist the sausages into links.
 Use a sausage pricker to prick any air bubbles out of the links.For best results chill the sausages overnight.
 This will give the flavors time to develop.
 Makes about 20 6-inch links.

-To cook, gently poach the bangers in lightly salted water and then fry or grill them.
+To cook, gently poach the bangers in lightly salted water and then fry, grill, or bake them.
 Once poached they will keep in the fridge, tightly wrapped, for up to a week.
 (See note for freezing instructions.)

 To Freeze the Bangers: You can either freeze the Bangers raw prior to poaching (then thaw, poach, fry/grill) or freeze them after they're poached.
 Either way, lay the bangers out on a tray and place it in the freezer.
 Once frozen place the bangers in a ziplock freezer bag or airtight container.
 They will keep for up to 3 months.**VARIATION: To experiment I've added 3/4 cup of very finely chopped English Pub-Style Pickled Onions to these bangers and they were fabulous!